Skip to main content

 The Open Source Wave

-Cline, Aider, Continue.dev, and Gemini CLI together have several million active users.
+Cline, Aider, and Continue.dev together have several million active users.
 The BYOK model has established itself as a serious alternative to subscription plans, especially for cost-conscious developers.

 Standardization